Abandoned & Little-Known Airfields:

 The airport manager was listed as Tony Crosby.

-The Westside Airpark was evidently closed (for reasons unknown) at some point between 1985-93,
+The Westside Airpark was evidently closed by 1993,

-as it was labeled merely "Landing Strips" on the 1993 USGS topo map.
+as it was labeled merely "Landing Strip" on the 1993 USGS topo map.

 The Westside Airpark was no longer depicted at all (even as an abandoned airfield) on the 1993 World Aeronautical Chart.

-A circa 2001 aerial photo showed that the pavement of the former Runway 11/29 was overgrown,
+The pavement of the former Westside Airpark Runway 11/29 was overgrown,

 and the former grass runway was overgrown as well.